Samjamhas10/se_project_spots/README.md

 # Project 3: Spots

 This is the third project of the Software Engineering program at TripleTen.
 It was created using HTML and CSS, based on the figma design brief.
+This is an image sharing site that works great on all devices.

 ### Overview